seL4/docs/Hardware/VMware.md

 {{{ menuentry 'seL4' --class fedora --class gnu-linux --class gnu --class os { load_video insmod gzio insmod part_msdos insmod ext2 set root='(hd0,msdos1)' search --no-floppy --fs-uuid --set=root
-&lt;deviceID&gt; echo 'Loading seL4 kernel' multiboot
+<deviceID> echo 'Loading seL4 kernel' multiboot
 /kernel-image-ia32-pc99 echo 'Loading initial module ...' module /sel4-image-ia32-pc99 } }}}

-Of course, change the '''--set=root &lt;DeviceID&gt;''' line to your DeviceID (set the DeviceID from other entries already in your grub.cfg), and also change the '''sel4-image-ia32-pc99''' to match the name of your binary image that your Make produces (look in your build logs or in images/ folder).
+Of course, change the '''--set=root <DeviceID>''' line to your DeviceID (set the DeviceID from other entries already in your grub.cfg), and also change the '''sel4-image-ia32-pc99''' to match the name of your binary image that your Make produces (look in your build logs or in images/ folder).

-Also may be a good idea to add '''set default=&lt;seL4 menu index&gt;''' to the grub.cfg, so grub is configured to boot seL4.
+Also may be a good idea to add '''set default=<seL4 menu index>''' to the grub.cfg, so grub is configured to boot seL4.

 ## Using The VM to run seL4